arXiv/arxiv-docs/about/give.md

 arXiv is committed to providing free open access through its sustainable support model.
 It is a collaboratively governed, community-supported resource.
 Learn more about arXiv’s [financial support and governance model](https://confluence.cornell.edu/x/M8JRF).

-arXiv is funded by Cornell University, the [Simons Foundation](https://www.simonsfoundation.org/), [member institutions](https://arxiv.org/about/ourmembers), and individuals-- like you!
+arXiv is funded by Cornell University, the [Simons Foundation](https://www.simonsfoundation.org/), [member institutions](https://arxiv.org/about/ourmembers), and individuals- like you!

 <a class="button is-link" href="https://arxiv.org/about/donate">Donate to arXiv</a>